ryanj/origin-s2i-nodejs/README.md

 Administrators can make these builders available globally (visible in all projects) by adding them to the `openshift` namespace:

     oc create -n openshift -f https://raw.githubusercontent.com/ryanj/origin-s2i-nodejs/master/image-streams.json

+If you've (automatically) imported this image using the [`oc new-app` example command](#usage), then you may need to clear the auto-imported image stream reference and re-install it, helping ensure that each of the NodeJS release tags are available and displayed correctly in the web UI:

+    oc delete is/centos7-s2i-nodejs && oc create -f https://raw.githubusercontent.com/ryanj/origin-s2i-nodejs/master/image-streams.json

 Building your own Builder images
 --------------------------------